FOCUS-Facebook faces a reckoning in Myanmar after blocked by military

 Facebook plays an outsized role in Myanmar, where for many residents it is synonymous with the internet.
 United Nations investigators say that Facebook allowed the platform to be used by radical Buddhist nationalists and members of the military to fan a campaign of violence towards the Muslim Rohingya minority, 700,000 of whom fled an army crackdown in 2017.
 I

-In response, Facebook tried to tamp down hate speech and misinformation and ramped up partnerships with civilians, sometimes in conflict with the military.
+In response, Facebook tried to tamp down hate speech and misinformation and ramped up partnerships with civil society, sometimes in conflict with the military.
 The company maintained its central role in the life for the country, and Suu Kyi's government regularly announced major initiatives on its Facebook pages.

 "A ban on Facebook is effectively a ban on the internet," ethnic Kachin human rights advocate Zaw Htun Lat wrote on Twitter on Thursday.